 - Minestrone is a classic for a reason!

 - Simple Creamy Butternut Squash soup (or this version with apples) are so soothing and perfect for winter!

 - Roasted Carrot Ginger Soup is creamy soup bliss.

 Creamy Tomato Soup

-- 2 14-ounce cans whole or diced tomatoes
+- 28 ounces canned whole or diced tomatoes

 - Add the vegetable broth, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
 Return to a simmer and cook for another 10 minutes to allow the flavors to develop.
 Remove from heat and let mixture cool to room temperature so that it's safe to puree without danger of burning yourself.

 - Puree ingredients in a blender, food processor, or right in the pan with an immersion blender.
 Return the mixture to the pan and return to a simmer.

-- Stir in heavy cream and add salt and pepper to taste, if desired.
+- Stir in heavy cream or coconut milk and add more salt and pepper to taste, if desired.
 Serve garnished with fresh parsley or basil and an extra drizzle of cream if desired.